brandonwatts/CapstoneFrontEnd/README.md

 ### Installing

-In the 'front-end' directory, run the following command to get all the project dependencies:
+First move into the 'front-end' directory, then install the dependencies.
 ```
+cd front-end
 yarn install
 ```